SchneiderCode/lia_test/docs/new_user.md

 # Research Computing New User Training

 Welcome to the Research Computing New User Training!
-This course covers the ins and outs of High Performance Computing (HPC) with CURC.
+This course covers the ins and outs of CU Research Computing's (CURC) High Performance Computing (HPC) systems.

-In this training, you will learn about the resources available to you and how they support your research.
-These resources are organized into three broad categories:

-1.  **HPC Clusters:** Computational hardware for supporting a variety of research workflows.
-2.  **Data Storage:** For backing-up research data and/or storing large datasets that are fed into computational workflows.
-3.  **Cloud Support:** Assistance with creating and sharing cloud resources (e.g., Azure, AWS, GCP).

 <div style="width:45%; margin: 15px 2.5%; float:left;">